stephaniecalluori/p8105_hw1_sdc2157/template.md

     ## [1] 2.2

-As previously described, the output for the mean `vec_log_num` represents the average number of `TRUE` values.
-Output for `vec_char_num` remains `NA` as there are no numerical values that correspond to the NA values.
+As previously described, output for the mean of `vec_log_num` represents the average number of `TRUE` values.
+Output for the mean of `vec_char_num` remains `NA` as there are no numerical values that correspond to the `NA` values.
 Output for the mean of `vec_factor_num` now represents the average value of the factor levels.